Lindy banner

 Lindy operating-system teardown

 Lindy-style agents are attractive because they can cross tools and tasks.
-That is also why they require an operating model before broad deployment.
+That is also why they need an operating model before broad deployment.

 Where AI can create leverage